uniuuu/signaling-dockerized/README.md

 Basically you need a working and of course secured docker host with git installed on it.
 You need a dns entry (e.g. signaling.yourdomain.de) with a AAAA Record to your docker host (maybe also an A record for support of legacy clients).

 This stack will listen on port 80/tcp and 443/tcp, so make sure, that they are not blocked by another software on your docker host.
+Also make sure that you have installed bash, git and of course docker and docker-compose.

 On your docker host you have to do the following:
 ```